Destinations Greece Athens

 Book at marriott.com ↗

-Grecotel — the Greek luxury hotel group's first city property — opened the Dolli on the Plaka edge in 2023.
-46 rooms inside a restored 19th-century mansion; the rooftop bar and infinity pool face the Acropolis straight on, the closest direct frame from any city hotel.
-Lobby art collection curated with the Onassis Foundation; ground-floor brasserie.
+Grecotel — the Greek luxury hotel group's Athens flagship — opened the Dolli on the Plaka edge in 2023.
+46 rooms inside a restored 1920s mansion; the rooftop bar and infinity pool face the Acropolis straight on, the closest direct frame from any city hotel.
+The lobby doubles as a gallery — original Picasso and Cocteau, works by the Lalannes and Calder, antiquities — alongside a ground-floor café.
 Already on the post-pandemic shortlist of Athens's most-considered stays.
 Walkable to the Acropolis north slope (3 min), Plaka (1), Syntagma (8).

 What it's known for